 On a final note

-Healthcare isn’t just a business, it’s a duty to help ill people, and each and every aspect of your website should be designed to fulfil this task.
+Healthcare isn’t just a business, it’s a duty to help ill people, and every aspect of your website should be designed to fulfil this task.

-The medical website design tips presented in this abstract may help you to move towards catering the needs of your target audience and make the world healthier.
+The medical website design tips presented in this abstract may help you move towards catering for your target audience’s needs and make the world healthier.